AhlemGit/Arabic-WordNet-To-SQLite/README.md

 We used this version in the following work:
 > Ameur, M. S. H., Khadir, A. C., & Guessoum, A. (2017, October).
 An Automatic Approach for WordNet Enrichment Applied to Arabic WordNet.
 In International Conference on Arabic Language Processing (pp. 3-18).
 Springer, Cham.

+This repository also includes a source code providing some functions to query the AWN SQLite database about hypernyms and hyponyms.
+The program could be found in "Access functions" folder.

 # Copyright

 Princeton WordNet data Version 2.0 (extract)